jac2130/causal-belief-catcher/README.md

 **Dependencies:

-1) xmltodict, 2) nltk, 3) pexpect (This should do it, but please let me know if something is missing!)
+1) xmltodict, 2) nltk, 3) pexpect 4) networkx (This should do it, but please let me know if something is missing!)

 1) xmltodict: